Cadiz Entry Requirements

 Emergency

-Dial 112 for police, ambulance, and fire services across Spain.
+Dial 112 from any phone for police, ambulance, or fire services in Cadiz

 Special Situations